José María Córdova International Airport

 José María Córdova International Airport (IATA: MDE, ICAO: SKRG) is an international airport located in the city of Rionegro, 20 km south-east of Medellín, and is the second largest airport in Colombia after El Dorado International Airport of Bogotá in terms of infrastructure and passenger service.
 The airport is named after José María Córdova (sometimes spelled "Córdoba"), a Colombian army general who was a native of Ríonegro.
+The airport is managed by Grupo Aeroportuario del Sureste.

-It serves the Medellin Metropolitan Area and is the most important airport in the Antioquia Department; in terms of infrastructure, it is the most important in western Colombia.
+It serves the Medellín Metropolitan Area and is the most important airport in the Antioquia Department.
 It was also the main hub for low-cost airline Viva Air Colombia until the airline ceased operating in February of 2023.
 It serves several international destinations, one of the busiest being the route to Miami International Airport.
-It also serves the most flown route within Colombia: Rionegro-Bogota, which is mainly operated by Avianca and LATAM Colombia.
-In recent years, significant technology and infrastructure upgrades (like the addition of LCD screens and escalators) have been made, making it one of the most recognized airports in Colombia.
-It now has service to destinations in Europe and has added new destinations in the Americas, along with the Caribbean as well.
+It also serves the most flown route within Colombia: Medellín–Bogotá, which is mainly operated by Avianca and LATAM Colombia.

-International destinations include the United States, Panama, Venezuela, Peru, Mexico, Dominican Republic and Spain.
-The airport also serves domestic flights to most major Colombian cities such as Bogota, Cali, Barranquilla, Cartagena, Santa Marta and San Andres Island.

-Freight transport is also one of the strengths of the terminal, providing air transportation to most of the flower exports (and other products) from Antioquia bound to the Americas and Europe.

 Description

 The airport serves all major international and some minor domestic routes for the Medellín metro area, in contrast to the in-town, yet much smaller Olaya Herrera Airport, which serves the Medellín area with domestic flights only.
 The airport is about a 30 minute drive from the proper city of Medellín.

 The runway is also used by the nearby military base of the Colombian Air Force located in Rionegro, named Air Combat Command No. 5 (CACOM 5), where all types of military and national police aircraft arrive and depart.

 The airport has air navigation aids such as VOR, NDB, and ILS, which makes navigation and landings safer in bad weather.

 Antioquia's exports, mostly flowers and other products from the region, depart en route to international destinations from these terminals.
 The cargo operator Avianca Cargo has its main base at the airport, and operates flights to countries in South, Central and North America.

-The airport was built with a dome shaped roof.
+The airport was built with a dome shaped roof and has two stories.
+The airport has 17 gates: 10 domestic and 7 international, with four gates being of mixed use.
 It has many restaurants and shops, including a duty-free shop after clearing security.
 There are also banks, money exchange, and car rental services.
-Avianca has a VIP room, and there is also a VIP airport lounge called "The Lounge Medellin" which is operated by Global Lounge Network.
+Avianca has a VIP room, and there are also several VIP lounges operated by Global Lounge Network.
 Outside the main building is a parking lot and garage, which includes an area for motorcycles.